 The footplates are NOT ENOUGH to hold your shade structure!
 Your structure is guaranteed to go flying away!

 Determine where you want the final placement of your shade structure.
 Within this rectangle, lay out your cheapy floor tarp first, pull it tight and hammer it in with the yard staples.

 You and 3 friends, now lift and position the shade structure over the floor tarp.
-Ideally, the corner poles of your shade structure line up over the corner of your floor tarp.
+Ideally, the corner poles of your shade structure line up over the corners of your floor tarp.
 If it’s a little off, that’s OK.

 Put a straight rebar stake at each corner pole.
 Hammer it in, right next to the pole (punch through the floor tarp if you need to).
 If you are using the footplates, go through the hole in the footplate.

 Hammer in about 14” of the rebar but leave 8-10” exposed.
 Wrap duct-tape liberally around the rebar and EMT pole.